+Sources: BLS, BBA, and author's calculations.
+Note: The "Average" column contains the average over the 17 years in the sample.
 Housing, education and health, and trade and transportation are, on average, the biggest contributors to headline inflation.
-This can be seen from the final column of Table 3, labeled "Average".
-It lists the average percentage point contribution of each of the industries as well as imports to the 1.86 percent average annual rate of PCEPI inflation from 1999-2015.
+This can be seen from the final column of table 3, labeled "Average".
+It lists the average percentage point contribution of each of the industries as well as imports to the 1.86 percent average annual rate of PCEPI inflation from 1999 to 2015.
 Together these three top contributing sectors account for 0.84 percentage points of the 1.86 percent average inflation.

 However, these averages do not reflect the importance of these industries for inflation fluctuations.
 Three quarters of inflation fluctuations can be traced back to imports and to mining and utilities.
-This can be seen from Figure 8, that decomposes the variance of annual PCEPI inflation over the 17 years in the sample into fluctuations in the contributions by industries and by imports.
+This can be seen from figure 8, which decomposes the variance of annual PCEPI inflation over the 17 years in the sample into fluctuations in the contributions by industries and by imports.
 This result emphasizes the importance of commodity, especially oil, price fluctuations for headline PCEPI inflation.

-The contributions of domestically produced value added to PCEPI inflation are divided into the parts due to different types of labor and to different types of capital in Table 4.
+The contributions of domestically produced value added to PCEPI inflation are divided into the parts due to different types of labor and to different types of capital in table 4.
 The "Average" column of the table shows that, in terms of levels, labor inputs account for two thirds of the average 1.86 percent of inflation over the 17 years for which I have data, IT capital costs reduce inflation by 0.2 percentage points, while measured TFP growth lowers inflation by 0.25 percentage points.